 You don’t need a chalkboard and formal class time to teach kids about money.
 Daily life offers countless teaching opportunities.
 It just requires bringing our kids into the conversation – letting them know about our decision-making process.

-I remind our kids from time to time that the dripping faucet and lights left on in the basement cost us money we could be using for more enjoyable things.
+I remind our kids from time to time that running water excessively or leaving lights on in the basement costs us money we could be using for more enjoyable things.
 I showed them our most recent electric bill the other day.
 Little things like that can start to make an impression.
 We also talk about trade-offs we’re making, or things we’re saving for.

 When watching TV with his kids, or using other media, one dad I’ve heard about plays a game called “Identify the Lie.”
 I don’t believe all marketers and advertisers are liars, but it’s helpful to teach our kids how to interpret marketing messages.
 What’s really being communicated about that brand of clothes?
 What type of person does the advertiser say wears that brand?
 Can wearing a certain brand really turn you into a certain type of person?